 4.1 You must cruise in accordance with the British Waterways Act 1995.
-The Guidance for Boats without a home mooring is contained in Schedule 2 and this Guidance sets out what is required to comply with the British Waterways Act 1995.
+The Mooring Guidance for Continuous Cruisers is contained in Schedule 2 and this Guidance sets out what is required to comply with the British Waterways Act 1995.